DimoDimov/movies/README.md

 8. From the second Git Bash terminal run the command “grunt test” – to start all the tests.

 9. Code coverage of the test – summary on the console.
 The complete reports are in ‘test-coverage’ folder

+10. Generating e2e reports:

+* Note: the process of generating e2e reports is time consuming and is taking average 2-3 minutes.

+	10.1 If any express server is started – then stop it.

+	10.2 Run grunt e2e-coverage-data - it will copy the project files to test-coverage/e2e-coverage/instrumented and will instrument the js files with Istanbul so that coverage report is being recorded.
+Then it will start a new server with the instrumented files and will record the coverage.

+	10.3 Run grunt e2e-coverage-reports – this will generate coverage reports about the e2e testing.
+Reports are stored at test-coverage/e2e-coverage/e2e-unit-report and test-coverage/e2e-coverage/e2e-server-report.

+* Note: Protractor is not always being able to run Web Drvier correctly.
+If at any point e2e testing fails, just rerun the test.

+* Note: server-coverage and unit-coverage reports are 100%. e2e reports for e2e-unit-coverage are <100% because many of the cases are only programatically available.
+The html and js restrictions will not allow some incorrect input data to be entered inside the front end logical layer.
+The e2e report for e2e-server-coverage are even less covered because the front end restrictions are making sure no bad data is being sent to the server side.

 Approach